 College of Education and Public Service Capitalized only when full name is used.
 Use full name on first reference.

-Cook Hall John and Lucy Cook Hall.
-Use full name on first reference.
+Cook Hall Although the full name of the building is John and Lucy Cook Hall, Cook Hall is acceptable on first reference.

 Cross Cultural Center No hyphen between "cross" and "cultural."